2010 All-Ireland Senior Hurling Championship: Format

+Format

 The 2010 All-Ireland Senior Hurling Championship was run on a provincial basis as usual.
-It was a knockout tournament with pairings drawn at random in the respective provinces - there were no seeds.
+It was a knockout tournament with pairings drawn at random in the respective provinces – there were no seeds.

 Each match was played as a single leg.
 If a match was drawn there was a replay.
 If that match ended in a draw a period of extra time was played, however, if both sides were still level at the end of extra time another replay would take place.